Snapchat/KeyDB-docs/docs/data-types.md

 You can do many interesting things with KeyDB Lists, for instance you can:

-* Model a timeline in a social network, using [LPUSH](/commands/lpush) in order to add new elements in the user time line, and using [LRANGE](/commands/lrange) in order to retrieve a few of recently inserted items.
+* Model a timeline in a social network, using [LPUSH](https://docs.keydb.dev/docs/commands#lpush) in order to add new elements in the user time line, and using [LRANGE](https://docs.keydb.dev/docs/commands#lrange) in order to retrieve a few of recently inserted items.
-* You can use [LPUSH](/commands/lpush) together with [LTRIM](/commands/ltrim) to create a list that never exceeds a given number of elements, but just remembers the latest N elements.
+* You can use [LPUSH](https://docs.keydb.dev/docs/commands#lpush) together with [LTRIM](https://docs.keydb.dev/docs/commands#ltrim) to create a list that never exceeds a given number of elements, but just remembers the latest N elements.
 * Lists can be used as a message passing primitive, See for instance the well known [Resque](https://github.com/defunkt/resque) Ruby library for creating background jobs.
-* You can do a lot more with lists, this data type supports a number of commands, including blocking commands like [BLPOP](/commands/blpop).
+* You can do a lot more with lists, this data type supports a number of commands, including blocking commands like [BLPOP](https://docs.keydb.dev/docs/commands#blpop).

-Please check all the [available commands operating on lists](/commands#list) for more information, or read the [introduction to KeyDB data types](/topics/data-types-intro).
+For more information read the [introduction to KeyDB data types](https://docs.keydb.dev/docs/data-types-intro).

 Sets